RISKS OF RHINOPLASTY

-Informed Consent: Cosmetic & Functional Nasal Surgery – Rhinoplasty; Revision Rhinoplasty; Septoplasty; Turbinate Reduction; Nasal Trauma Repair)
+Informed Consent: Cosmetic & Functional Nasal Surgery – Rhinoplasty; Revision Rhinoplasty; Septoplasty Virginia; Turbinate Reduction; Nasal Trauma Repair)

 This is an informed-consent document that has been prepared to help inform you about Cosmetic & Functional Nasal Surgery, its risks, and alternative treatments.